modo-co/modotabmount/README.md

 - PWM-regulated 5V output for controlled tablet charging
 - Charging can be enabled or disabled remotely
-- Configurable **charging limit (%)** to reduce battery wear
 - **Thermal protection** with automatic throttling based on device temperature
-- Cool-down logic prevents overheating during long charging sessions
+- As Powers supply is in limited space, during during long charging sessions it can get warm.
+Firmware includes cool-down logic prevents overheating

 Charging state is exposed as a readable status
 (e.g. *Normal*, *Thermal throttling*, *Cooling down*).